Filling Spaces

 Book Spine Poems

 Chris Galvin has been posting a number of these quite inspired mashups on her site, and it finally inspired me to give it a shot.
-Oddly, I seem to … Continue reading
+Oddly, I seem to be missing bunches of books.
+I know I used to have more, but what became of them I don't know.
+Hopefully I'll find them eventually. … Continue reading Book Spine Poems

 Angels and Poetry

 April being National (or is it International?)
 Poetry Month, I thought I’d contribute something.
-Don’t panic, I’m no poet and I know it (oops), so I’m going to share a … Continue reading
+Don’t panic, I’m no poet and I know it (oops), so I’m going to share a poem by someone who actually is a good poet: William Blake.
+In keeping with my current interest obsession with angels, I thought this one was … Continue reading Angels and Poetry

 Les Chansons des Roses – 5 – Dirait-on